hah98/SP2-CA/README.md

 # SP2-CA

-(./images/Skjermbilde%202023-05-31%20kl.%2014.50.56.png)
+(./images/Skjermbilde%2023-12-17%20kl.%20.41.56.png)

 This is Auction House and online auction house where users can bid, create and look through all sorts of listings.

 ## Description

-This is a website created for the imaginary clothing brand Rainydays, where users can shop their jackets, read about the company and contact them.
+This is Auction House and online auction house where users can bid, create and look through all sorts of listings.

 The website contains these pages:

 - Main page (index.html)
-- List-of-jackets.html
-- Jacket-infor.html
-- checkout.html
-- checkout-success.html
-- search.html
+- View All Listings
-- search.js
+- View specifc
-- Contact.html
+- bid
-- Contact.js
+- Log In
-- CSS
+- Register

 ## Built With